Conditions

 Common causes:

-• Large puppies or kittens, occurs more commonly in small litters
+• Large puppies or kittens occur more commonly in small litters

 First aid:

-• Call or take you pet to the veterinarian or after hour’s emergency clinic for advice.
+• Call or take your pet to the veterinarian or after-hours emergency clinic for advice.

 Signs: